nhsx/skunkworks-long-stayer-risk-stratification-baseline/README.md

 Baseline models provide a mechanism to generate baseline metrics to assess the performance of more complex models, and establish the effectiveness of simple approaches.

+**Intended audience:** analysts and data scientists at NHS Trusts/ALBs

 Table of Contents
 =================